All Episodes

 But the bottom line is it destroys ambition.

-I've had people like you, I've had a couple black women have called here three or four of them just in the last two years, who've said it was it was uh social programs that did it because government-sponsored social programs took the place of the father in the black family.
+I've had black women have called here, three or four of them just in the last two years, who have said it was social programs that did it because government-sponsored social programs took the place of the father in the black family.

-He didn't have to hang around and support the family because the government was there to do it, uh, which dovetails exactly with uh with what you were saying.
+He didn't have to hang around and support the family because the government was there to do it, which dovetails exactly with what you were saying.

-Um all this, by the way, started today, folks, on a discussion of the basic, the basic, most simple definitions of conservatism versus liberalism, and my belief that uh despite all the complications that people encounter in trying to define both things to people, it's really very simple.
+And my belief that despite all the complications that people encounter in trying to define both things to people, it's really very simple.

 Liberalism doesn't see much.